Our 2022 Classes

 Our Grade 5/6 Classes

-Our Senior Team Leader and one of our Grade 5/6 teachers this year is Jarryd Floyd.
-This is Jarryd’s seventh year at Paynesville Primary School.
-Jarryd and Erin (see below) work together, planning and teaching all the senior school students in joint, open plan classrooms.
+Our Senior Team Leader and one of our Grade 5/6 teachers this year again is Jarryd Floyd.
+This is Jarryd’s eighth year at Paynesville Primary School.
+Jarryd and Kate Ingram (see below) work together, planning and teaching all the senior school students in joint, open plan classrooms.

 We are so excited to welcome the grade 6s back into our classes this year.
 We’re equally excited to have our fabulous new grade 5s join us in the Senior School this year.
 We’re also lucky enough to be joined by Kerry Walters, Cecile Oates, Suzanne Hudson and Jorden Collins, who will all be supporting learning within our classrooms.

 This year we’re also welcoming Lucy Dangerfield into our classes.
 Lucy is in our class as part of the Tutor Learning Initiative, to help students catch up and extend on learning they may have missed during the 2021 remote learning period.

 Learning in Term 1 2022

 In writing we will be covering a range of genres including Autobiography, Biography, persuasive and recount.